 The fact that you had issues with temporary hair loss a few years ago may be related.
 Sometimes an episode of increased hair fall that lasts a few months, indicates something called Telogen Effluvium.
 This is often triggered by stress – physical or emotional – and in genetically predisposed individuals, can exacterbate exisiting cases of pattern hair loss or bring about its premature onset.

 Either way, the important thing is to deal with your present situation.
-There are clinically-proven women’s hair loss treatments available and Belgravia offers customised courses tailored to your precise needs and medical profile.
-These generally comprise a key topical medication paired with supplementary hair growth supporting products which can be used at home.
+There are clinically-proven women’s hair loss treatments which can be used in courses tailored to your precise needs and medical profile.
+These generally comprise a key topical medication paired with supplementary hair growth supporting products.

 The first step, before you make any decisions about how to proceed, however, is to have a professional hairloss consultation to establish the precise condition you are dealing with and to identify any exacerbating factors.
 For instance, if you regularly wear your hair in a style that is tightly fixed at your crown – such as a high ponytail, bun or plait – this could be causing breakage or Traction Alopecia.